SumedhaRai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * Combines all the columns from train and test datasets, subjects and activity labels
 * Joins the above data frame with acivity data frame to get the activity text
 * Calculates the mean for all the columns grouping by activity and subject
+* Writes the final average data to finaldata.txt

 ### VARIABLE NAMES